mllamazares/personal_site/_posts/2025-11-26-hello-world.md

 Expect something short and straight to the point.
 I hate buzzwordy consulting nonsense, and you will not find it here.

+I consider myself _anti-SEO_.
+I hate posts stuffed with the same keywords like a bad spam bot, rambling forever with AI slop just to maximize screen time, only to spring some surprise pitch at the end.
+No thanks.
+Then you hit paywalls, cookie walls, bloated layouts, and other mythological creatures.
+In my opinion, they've made the internet a worse place to explore.

-Everything I write is my view.
+Lastly, everything I write is my view.
 It doesn't represent my employer or anyone else.

 ### design